ManuWritesCode/KeepReposUp2Date-C/README.md

-## [FUTURE WORK] Run the binary automatically
+## Run the binary automatically

 ### On Debian GNU/Linux

-To run the binary automatically at each session start, the `make install` command creates a systemd service containing :
+To run the binary automatically at each session start, you can create a _systemd service_ containing :

 ```ini
 [Unit]